-The district’s guiding documents consist of the Core Beliefs, Graduate Profile, the 10 Ethical Principles, The Leander Way and the Learning Model.
+The district’s guiding documents consist of the Strategic Plan, Core Beliefs, Graduate Profile, the 10 Ethical Principles, The Leander Way and the Learning Model.
 Another foundation document used in Leander ISD is the Student Learning Behaviors.

 As a public school organization, we hold these truths as our core beliefs: